pdimens/harpy/docs/variantcalling.md

 ```

 ### Leviathan
-Leviathan is an alternative variant caller that uses linked read barcode information to call variants.
+Leviathan is an alternative variant caller that uses linked read barcode information to call structural variants (indels, etc.).
 Harpy first uses [LRez](https://github.com/morispi/LRez) to index the barcodes in the alignments, then
 it calls variants for individual samples using Leviathan.
-All the samples then get merged into a single BCF file using [bcftools](https://samtools.github.io/bcftools/bcftools.html).
-Due to the nature of Structural Variant (SV) VCF files, there isn't an entirely fool-proof way of combining the variants of all the samples into a single VCF file, therefore the output will be a VCF for every sample.
+Due to the nature of Structural Variant (SV)
+VCF files, there isn't an entirely fool-proof way of combining the variants of all the samples into a
+single VCF file, therefore the output will be a VCF for every sample.

 ```mermaid
 graph LR